smanvi-pivotal/stats-cleaner/README.md

 * `missingResourceName` (Ex: ClientSubscriptionStats_gf_non_durable_client_with_id_11.11.11.11(default_GemfireDS:1111:loner):2:GFNative_89kiXDueIe1111:default_GemfireDS_1_queue)
 * `missingResourceTypeId`(Ex: 24) and run the class StatsCleaner.
 This will create a new corected file by replacing .gfs with `_cleaned.gfs` in the provied filename..

 Run the class StatsCleaner after the above changes.
-A new gfs file will be created whose name is same as the corrupted file except that .gfs is replaced with _cleaned.gfs..
+A new gfs file will be created whose name is same as the corrupted file except that .gfs is replaced with _cleaned.gfs.